danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 If you haven't tried to implement modals in React, you wouldn't understand the context of this blog.
 If you had, there is a chance you have wandered into some random novice JS developer's blog (I'm talking about this one) because, quite frankly... there isn't a whole lot of guidance re: modals in react.
 Of course, this isn't to say that there aren't ANY good resources on the subject out there...
 I certainly wouldn't have gotten to where I am now without them.
 However, I found their implementations confusing (for a beginner like myself), conflicting, and/or vague.

 BUT!
-Here are a collection of a few gems that I have found -- where the rest of my blog is based heavily upon:
+Here is a collection of a few gems that I have found -- where the rest of my blog is based heavily upon:
 * <a href="http://stackoverflow.com/questions/35623656/how-can-i-display-a-modal-dialog-in-redux-that-performs-asynchronous-actions/35641680">StackOverflow: Dan Abramov's answer on how to implement modals with redux</a>
 * <a href="https://codersmind.com/scalable-modals-react-redux/">Scalable Modals with React and Redux</a>
 * <a href="https://medium.com/@david.gilbertson/modals-in-react-f6c3ff9f4701#.rrwqgz9e6">Modals in React</a>
 * <a href="https://www.youtube.com/watch?v=WGjv-p9jYf0">Youtube: [React] Modals in React and Redux Apps</a>

-I recommend you checking out those links -- but you don't have to.
+I recommend checking out those links -- but you don't have to.

 It is mainly to prove a point... modals in React are a pain to implement... even if you use a library like <a href="https://github.com/reactjs/react-modal">`react-modal`</a> (sometimes there is too much abstraction).

 ### <strong>Basics - What are modals?</strong>

 <div class="message">
-  Note: if you already understand what modals are, and want to get to the meat of this post, then scroll down!
+  Note: if you already understand what modals are, and want to get to the meat of this post, then scroll past this section!
 </div>

-In layman's terms, modals are simply pop-up messages that you often see being used for Login/Registration, TOS, warning, etc. messages.
+In layman's terms, modals are simply pop-up messages that you often see being used for Login/Registration, TOS, warning, etc.

 For example:
 > <img src="https://cdn-images-1.medium.com/max/800/1*5s21EnFDMOklJr8T9KIp2Q.png" width="75%" height="50%">